i5x64BIT/uchat/README.md

 2. Set env variable DEBUG_MODE=1 to see full errors
 3. Launch the app via app.js
 4. Connect to localhost on port 80
+5. No custom url yet, USE localhost:80 !!